jenkinsci/checks-api-plugin/docs/consumers-guide.md

 Currently, the `ChecksInfo` object only includes a `name` specified by users, it is recommended that you look for this name and set it over your default checks name

+## Integration Testing

+An implementation of `ChecksPublisher` that captures all published `ChecksDetails` is provided in the `test` classifier, as `io.jenkins.plugins.checks.api.test.CapturingChecksPublisher`.

+Adding the factory for this publisher as a `TestExtension` will allow inspection of published checks after running a job on a `JenkinsRule`.